-Applications for families arriving from abroad, including from the EU, from 1 January 2021
+Applications for families arriving from abroad, including from the EU.

 In most cases, children arriving from overseas have the right to attend schools in England.
 It is the responsibility of parents to check that their children have a right, under their visa entry conditions, to study at a school before submitting an application.